Shinypot8o/osml/syntax.md

   # bad syntax  ^
   ```

-  values can be in parintheses without overriding:
+  values can be in parintheses with or without setting by name:
   ```osml
   obj (2) (34) c(3) d(23);
   ```